IE-bank-team/ie-bank-infrastructure/modules/service-bus/namespace/topic/README.md

 ### Parameter: `enablePartitioning`

-A value that indicates whether the topic is to be partitioned across multiple message brokers.
+A value that indicates whether the topic is to be partitiunod across multiple message brokers.

 - Required: No
 - Type: bool